 It is a full-day route to see Guimar valley and the small villages of Tenerife’s eastern part.

 After reaching Granadilla town, you will start ascending towards Teide National Park.

-Though any ascent to Teide is a challenge, the South’s climb on TF-21 road is classified as the most difficult one.
-So good endurance is a must.
-The whole climb is about 37 kilometres long, which means most cyclists will spend 3 – 4 hours to get on top beating 1700 meters ascent from Granadilla to Teide.
+The climb is about 37 kilometers long.
+It means most cyclists will spend 3 – 4 hours getting on top, beating 1700 meters ascent from Granadilla to Teide.
 The gradient varies from 5% to 7%, and it is possible to find a comfortable rhythm.